Covid-19: Donald Trump halts issuing of Green Cards for 60 days

 United States President Donald Trump on Tuesday said he would order a temporary halt in issuing Green Cards to prevent people from immigrating to his country, Reuters reported.
 Trump said that his order would initially be in effect for 60 days, but that he might extend it based on the economic fallout of the coronavirus pandemic.

-He cast his decision to “suspend immigration,” which he first announced on Twitter Tuesday night, as a move to protect American workers and their jobs from foreign competition.
+He cast his decision to “suspend immigration,” which he first announced on Twitter, as a move to protect American workers and their jobs from foreign competition.
 More than 22 million Americans have lost their jobs in the economic devastation caused by the virus and efforts to contain it.

 The US president framed the executive order, which he expects to sign on Wednesday, and said it would apply only to those seeking green cards and not temporary workers.
 However, he did not elaborate how the applications of those people that are currently being processed would be affected.